Château Larrivet Haut-Brion 2017

 The intensity and refinement of a Pessac-Léognan red wine

-Superbly located in the Pessac-Léognan appellation, the Château Larrivet Haut-Brion shines in the south of Bordeaux.
-The estate regained its nobility following its acquisition in 1987 by the Gervoson family, who passionately and enthusiastically strive to produce wines of character and great elegance.
+Superbly located in the Pessac-Léognan appellation, Château Larrivet Haut-Brion shines south of Bordeaux.
+The estate regained its letters of nobility after being acquired in 1987 by the Gervoson family, who are dedicated with passion and enthusiasm to producing wines of character and extreme elegance.

 The vineyard

-From 17 hectares of vines in 1987, this Pessac-Léognan estate has grown to 61 hectares in just a few years following the acquisition of new vineyard plots and new plantings.
-The vineyard is located on the middle terrace of the Graves de Bordeaux.
-The soils are therefore heavily gravelly, clayey, and sandy.
-These hillsides benefit from a superb exposure and are ideally drained.
+From 17 hectares of vines in 1987, this estate in Pessac-Léognan has grown to 61 hectares in a few years, following the acquisition of new vineyard plots and new plantings.
+The vineyard is established on the middle terrace of the Graves of Bordeaux.
+The soils are therefore highly gravelly, clayey and sandy.
+These hillsides benefit from excellent exposure and are ideally drained.

 The vintage

-The winter was cold and dry, punctuated by a rainy episode between February and March.
-April experienced a frost of historic intensity, but the return of spring in May favored both an early and rapid flowering.
-The summer, on the other hand, was marked by exceptional drought.
+The winter was cold and dry, punctuated by a rainy spell between February and March.
+April saw a historically intense frost, but the return of spring in May favored a flowering that was both early and rapid.
+Summer, on the other hand, was characterized by exceptional drought.

-Parcel vinification in small thermo-regulated concrete vats with gravity filling.
+Plot-by-plot vinification in small, temperature-controlled concrete tanks with gravity feeding.
 Destemming is carried out without crushing.
-Regular punch-downs accompany long macerations (4 to 5 weeks).
-The aging is done in thirds: in new French oak barrels, in one-wine barrels, and in two-wine barrels for 14 to 18 months.
+Regular pump-overs accompany long macerations (4 to 5 weeks).
+Aging takes place for one-third each: in new French oak barrels, in barrels of one wine and in barrels of two wines for 14 to 18 months.

 Blend

-Characteristics and tasting advice for Château Larrivet Haut-Brion 2017
+Characteristics and tasting tips for Château Larrivet Haut-Brion 2017

 Tasting